Manny-D/AWS-Security-Hub/README.md

 ## Description

-This lab was part of an online course that provided an overview of [Amazon Web Services Security Hub](https://aws.amazon.com/security-hub/).
-In the end, we assessed specific Findings and created a Custom Action that allowed us to send a notification to our Security Operations Center (SOC) team for remediation.
+This lab was part of an online course that provided an overview of the [AWS Security Hub](https://aws.amazon.com/security-hub/), where we created a Custom action to address specific Findings, utilizing AWS EventBridge and AWS Simple Notification Service (SNS) to manually send out a notification.

-AWS Security Hub is a cloud security posture management (CSPM) service that performs security best practice checks, aggregates alerts, and enables automated remediation.

 <br>

-## Summary
+## Security Hub: Summary Section

 Upon accessing AWS Security Hub, we are presented with the summary page where the findings of enabled security standards are displayed.